-The conflict leaves many Ukrainians without a home, job, stable food supplies, and medical aid.
+The conflict continues and leaves many Ukrainians without a home, job, stable food supplies, and medical aid after a year.

-Even though the Netherlands might be pressed into the most Western corner of Europe, there are still ways to assist the Ukrainian people.
+The Netherlands might be pressed into the most Western corner of Europe, but there are still ways we can assist the Ukrainian people.
 Here’s how you can help Ukraine from the Netherlands. 💙💛 👇🏻

-There is an ensuing humanitarian crisis resulting from the conflict.
+There is a widespread humanitarian crisis resulting from the conflict.
 While it’s not possible for most of us to travel to Ukraine and offer humanitarian assistance, you can donate to organisations that do.